Thoughts

 It is so much easier to attack others or to play the victim than to educate, build awareness, and hold others accountable respectfully.
 And to do so with consistency and with empathy adds to the level of difficulty.
 It also adds to the staying power of the change we wish to see in the world.
 Attacking others leads to defensiveness.
 Name calling and deriding someone’s ignorance feels righteous and good in the moment, but does not make for a better world.
 Conversely, living with a closed mind or being unwilling to reflect on choices is lazy.
 Ignorance can be bliss, but it is a temporary and false bliss.
 Inevitably, we must engage with the world around us and that means confronting our abelist language choices.

-A colleague of mine likes to say, ‘inclusivity means being inclusive of everyone.’
+Our colleague likes to say, ‘inclusivity means being inclusive of everyone.’
 Each of us has had unique lived experiences that have guided and informed our lives, knowledge and access.
 Taken to its extreme, this looks like radical empathy.
 You can check out one of our Article 19 podcasts for more about that.
 Suffice it to say it is not always easy to lead with love and understanding, but it is the most important role you can play to grow your organization in embracing empathy and inclusion.

 At Tamman we have decided to stand firmly on the point that we will build a more inclusive web and world.
 It is our responsibility to one other and to the larger purpose of building community.
 Would you like to join us in this?